GeekGreek/Ensemble-and-LFP-Analysis/README.md

-# Ensemble-and-LFP-Analysis
+Ensemble-and-LFP-Analysis
-These are a few scrips to analyse ensemble coordination and LFP-spike locking from Axona Ltd collected dat
+Analysis routines for the analysis of ensemble activity, Local Field Potentials(LFP) and LFP-spike locking.
+Input is neurophysiological data from Axona Digital Data Acquisition System.
+For any questions and example data please get in touch a.asiminas@ed.ac.uk